thestevenbell/AmazonAlexaSkill_FluReport/README.md

 ### Alexa Skill Setup
 1. Go to the [Alexa Console](https://developer.amazon.com/edw/home.html) and click Add a New Skill.
-2. Set "Flu Report" as the skill name and "flu report" as the invocation name, this is what is used to activate your skill.
-For example you would say: "Alexa, Ask Flu Report what the prevalence of flu in Arizona is."
+2. Set "Influenza Info" as the skill name and "Influenza Info" as the invocation name, this is what is used to activate your skill.
+For example you would say: "Alexa, Ask Influenza Info what the prevalence of flu in Arizona is."
 3. Copy the Intent Schema from the included IntentSchema.json.
 4. Copy the Sample Utterances from the included SampleUtterances.txt.
 Click Next.
 5. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 Click Next.